All Episodes

 Yes, actually, one of my main concerns are my arms and abdominal areas.

-So I wanted to know, what are some exercises that you recommend that are easy to help tone those areas?
+So I wanted to know what are some exercises that you recommend that are easy to help tone those areas.

 Great question.

-So, part of getting great arms and great abdominals is that you need to be doing cardiovascular work.
+So part of getting great arms and great abdominals is that you need to be doing cardiovascular work.

 So today we're actually, you're lucky enough, we're going to focus on the arms today.

-We're going to get to all that.
+We're going to get to all of that.

-So, first of all, understanding who you are.
+So first of all, understanding who you are.

-I love that you know, like, where your body tends to gain is the arms and the abs, okay?
+I love that you know, like where your body tends to gain is the arms and the abs, okay?

-So, you are how you move and you are how you eat.
+So you are how you move and you are how you eat.

 I really believe this.